As anglers we tend not to think enough about choice of fishing line.

 This is also more cost effective as you aren’t going through hundreds of yards of fluoro that you would need to join line to your reel and spool up.

 As explained in the video below, many anglers use fluorocarbon effectively as a leader material.
 They spool their reels with either braid or monofilament line and tie on a 6-10 ft of fluorocarbon leader on the end.
 There’s nothing wrong with spooling up with fluoro, but it tends to be stiffer than mono and therefore harder to cast than high quality mono line and certainly braid.
 It’s also more expensive, hence why most people fish with it as a leader.

 The one disadvantage to fluorocarbon over monofilament line is that it is less forgiving of bad knots.
-It is absolutely imperative to lubricate (with saliva) all knots tied in fluorocarbon.
+It is absolutely imperative to lubricate (with saliva) all knots tied in fluorocarbon so they retain as much knot strength as possible.
 Our epic seven best fishing knots post gives you all the info required to tie all the knots you need to know for fluoro line connections.

 This one is very much horses for courses – it very much depends on the fishing scenario to work out which one is going to be better.

 For fishing in heavy structure with subsurface lures, fluoro is a great option.
 You can use it as a leader attached to braid if you want to retain the ability to make long casts.
 Braid is also an asset at cutting through weed when you have hooked a fish.

 We’ve talked about the stealth benefits of fluoro, so we won’t repeat that here.

 The other key benefit is stretch: fluoro has significantly less stretch than mono.
 So for situations where you need to minimise stretch fluoro is key.
 For example, with fish with boney jaws that need a hard hookset or fishing deep reefs where fish can stretch out mono line and bust you off on the bottom.
 Braided line is also low stretch so a braided main line with fluoro leader is another good low-stretch rig.